awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output-lambda.md

 ## Lambda Output Invocation Frequency<a name="how-it-works-output-lambda-frequency"></a>

-A Kinesis data analytics application buffers the output records and invokes the AWS Lambda destination function frequently\.
+A Kinesis Data Analytics application buffers the output records and invokes the AWS Lambda destination function frequently\.
 + If records are emitted to the destination in\-application stream within the data analytics application as a tumbling window, the AWS Lambda destination function is invoked per tumbling window trigger\.
-For example, if a tumbling window of 60 seconds is used to emit the records to the destination in\-application stream, the AWS Lambda function is invoked once every 60 seconds\.
+For example, if a tumbling window of 60 seconds is used to emit the records to the destination in\-application stream, the Lambda function is invoked once every 60 seconds\.
-+ If records are emitted to the destination in\-application stream within the data analytics application as a continuous query or a sliding window, the AWS Lambda destination function is invoked approximately once per second\.
++ If records are emitted to the destination in\-application stream within the application as a continuous query or a sliding window, the Lambda destination function is invoked about once per second\.

 **Note**
 [Per\-Lambda function invoke request payload size limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) apply\.
 Exceeding those limits results in output records being split and sent across multiple Lambda function calls\.

 ## Adding a Lambda Function for Use as an Output<a name="how-it-works-output-lambda-procedure"></a>

-The following procedure demonstrates how to add a Lambda function as an output for an Amazon Kinesis data analytics application\.
+The following procedure demonstrates how to add a Lambda function as an output for a Kinesis Data Analytics application\.

 1. Sign in to the AWS Management Console and open the Kinesis Data Analytics console at [ https://console\.aws\.amazon\.com/kinesisanalytics](https://console.aws.amazon.com/kinesisanalytics)\.